Siccity/GLTFUtility/README.md

 1. Get [Newtonsoft.JSON](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347) from the asset store
 2. Download [GLTFUtility-master.zip](https://github.com/Siccity/GLTFUtility/archive/master.zip) and extract to your project assets

-**NOTICE** This is a work in progress.
-Expect bugs.
-Current features can be tracked below:

 ### Features
 *System*
 - [x] Editor import